Charles Eastman: Personal life

 In 1891, Eastman married the poet and Indian welfare activist Elaine Goodale, who was serving as Superintendent of Indian Education for the Two Dakotas.
 From New England, she had first taught at Hampton Institute, which then had about 100 Native American students, in addition to African Americans, and at an Indian day school in South Dakota.
 She supported expanding day schools on reservations for education, rather than sending Native American children away from their families to boarding schools.

 The Eastmans had six children together: five daughters and a son.
 The marriage prospered at first, and Elaine was always interested in Indian issues.
 Eastman's many jobs, failure to provide financially for the family, and absences on the lecture circuit, put increasing strain on the couple.
 In 1903, at Elaine's request, they returned to Massachusetts, where the family was based in Amherst.

 Eastman was traveling extensively, and Elaine took over managing his public appearances.
 He lectured about twenty-five times a year across the country.
 These were productive years for their literary collaboration; he published eight books and she published three.
 She and Charles separated around 1921, following the death of their daughter Irene in 1918 from influenza during the 1918 flu pandemic.
 They never divorced or publicly acknowledged the separation.

 Others have suggested their differing views on assimilation led to strain.
 Alexander said the catalyst was a rumor that Eastman had an affair with Henrietta Martindale, a visitor at their camp in 1921.
 He allegedly got her pregnant, after which he and Goodale separated.
 Although the paternity of this child, named Bonno by her mother, was never proven, letters from Henrietta and from Elaine strongly point to Charles Eastman as the father.
 The controversies over this child added to the Eastmans' decision to separate.

 Later life

 Charles Eastman built a cabin on the eastern shore of Lake Huron, where he spent his later-year summers.
 He wintered in Detroit, Michigan with his only son Charles, Jr., also called Ohiyesa.
-On January 8, 1939, the senior Eastman died from a heart attack in Detroit at age eighty.
+On January 8, 1939, the senior Eastman died from heart failure in Detroit at age eighty.
 His interment was at Evergreen Cemetery in Detroit.
 In 1984, the Dartmouth Alumni Club and Eastman biographer Raymond Wilson donated a grave marker.

 Elaine Goodale Eastman spent the remainder of her life living with two of her daughters and their families in Northampton, Massachusetts.
 Goodale Eastman died in 1953 and her ashes were scattered in the Spring Grove Cemetery in Northampton.